Showing posts sorted by relevance for query Nudge. Sort by date Show all posts

 First appearing in the 2008 book Improving Decisions about Health, Wealth, and Happiness by University of Chicago economist & Nobel Laureate Richard Thaler (b 1945) and Harvard Law Professor Cass Sunstein (b 1954), the concept of nudge theory became part of the orthodoxy of behavioral sciences, political theory and economics (although not without attracting critics).
 It suggests the use of positive reinforcement and indirect suggestions to try to achieve non-forced compliance with desirable objectives.
 Nudge theory attracted criticism from both left and right because it is a form of social engineering although the specifics of the critiques vary but it certainly was organizationally influential, the seemingly radical that government could maintain the freedoms enjoyed by citizens in the democratic West while simultaneously helping them make better choices in matters relating to their health, happiness & wealth.
 Within months of publication, over 500 nudge units or departments had been created around the world, including institutions like the World Bank and United Nations (UN).
 However, in recent years, critics have challenged the both the effectiveness of the idea and even that nudges by governments are inherently less intrusive and thus more likely to sustain civil freedoms than other approaches (taxes, legislation etc).
 One obvious difficulty for both sides of the argument is that any attempt to find a correlation between nudges and alleged outcomes cannot easily be reduced to numbers so conventional economic modeling is often not useful.

-Lindsay Lohan at dawn, resting in a Cadillac Escalade, Los Angeles, May 2007.
+Noted nudgers: Lindsay Lohan (b 1986) at dawn, resting in a Cadillac Escalade, Los Angeles, May 2007 (left) and Donald Trump (b 1946; US president 2017-2021 and since 2025) shaking hands with Richard Nixon (1913-1994; US president 1969-1974), Westin Galleria ballroom, Houston, Texas, 1989 (right).
 The idiomatic Australian phrase “gave it a bit of a nudge last night” is an allusion to having taken too much strong drink.
-In one of his less remembered remarks, Richard Nixon (1913-1994; US president 1969-1974) observed: "The mark of a leader, is whether he gives history a nudge."
-That, Nixon certainly did although were he to have his time again, the nudge would be in a different direction and Lindsay Lohan too might do things a little differently.
+In one of his less remembered remarks, Richard Nixon observed: “The mark of a leader, is whether he gives history a nudge.
+That Nixon certainly did although, were he to have his time again, some of the nudges would have been in a different direction and Lindsay Lohan too might do things a little differently.
+Mr Trump would change not a thing.

 Monday, December 7, 2020